wadave/vertex-ai-agents/mcp_servers/cocktail_mcp_server/README.md

 ### 5. Grant Cloudtop Access (Optional)

+It's recommended to run in Cloud Shell, if you want to run it in Cloudtop or other VM, make sure you can run the below command.
+You may need to change IAM policy to allow cross domain access.

 If you need to grant access to a Cloudtop user, run the following command:

 ```bash